markd2/MarkDnD/ThirdAdventure/ruins-ground-floor.md

 * Full of Ithsyn
   - maybe size of an abyssal chicken
+  - "screamers"
 * maybe 3 foot tall
 * _lots_ of bones.
 Some kobold, can see some larger animals, bears
 * See lots of traffic through the door, they've dragged in the larger prey
 * a lot of foot traffic too
 * nests with eggs

+ABYSSAL CHICKEN
+* AC 13
+* 10 HP
+* 30 feet / fly 30 (bad flyer) - (falls at the end of a turn if it's airborne and it's just flapping
+* two attacks - bite and claw
+  - +4 to hit  1d4 + 1
+* not smart
+* the Miryulites draw one out at a time to feed to Noisy

 ### 13 - Loading Dock

 * Open to the rest of the forest
 * The hill looks just large enough to accomodate the auditorium
+* cyclone fence gate that can be pulled in front of doors
+* kind of a bit of road leading off, but quickly overrun by forest

 ### 14 - spiral staircase

 * Spiral staircase (metal) up to the catwalks.
 * access to the sound booth (15) directly above area 4

 ### 15 - Soundbooth